Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Both showed almost the same walking time.
 However, the calorie data was different, which is covered below.

-The difference in calories data
+The difference in calorie data

 Winner: Tie